Filled with bananas, pecans, pineapple and spices, and topped with cream cheese icing. These hummingbird muffins are unbelievably delicious!

 I started with my usual muffin recipe base here, so the same liquid ingredients of oil, butter and buttermilk.
 Oil and buttermilk are great for bringing moisture to bakes, and I use a little butter for added flavour.

 However, compared to my other muffin recipes, I have a lot more moisture going into these muffins thanks to the bananas and pineapples!
 I had to adjust my wet ingredients slightly to account for this, but we’re still left with some mega moist, squidgy, delicious muffins.

-I am a big fan of cream cheese icing, and this drizzle on top truly takes these muffins to the next level.
+I am a big fan of cream cheese icing or frosting, and this drizzle on top truly takes these muffins to the next level.
 I taste-tested the muffins without the drizzle and thought I was really happy with them… until I topped them with this!

 This icing is so smooth and runny enough to drizzle easily over the muffins.
 The recipe gives you more than enough to generously top each muffin; I had a few tablespoons leftover.
 I won’t judge you if you eat any leftover icing with a spoon.
 This stuff is addictive!

 Do I need an electric mixer to make muffins?

 As I mentioned above, muffins are so easy to make.
 This is because no electric mixers are required.
 You just need two bowls, a whisk, and a spatula.